MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

 "What's a key pair?"
 I hear you not ask.

+    Could the following also be demonstrated through a box and a lock?
+    Or a paint video?

 Ok way back when, in the olden days, say when Greece ruled the known universe, and say you were a wealthy merchant named Pem, lets agree that I borrowed a lot of money from you and then relocated to a remote city.